aGuyLearning/check24-genDev/README.md

 - use external cache to store the data so that the search time is reduced
 - update DB to sharded DB to counteract hotspots (Bayern and Barcelona should not be on the same shard)

-## Modes
-- search for my team
-- search for my tournament